SCS ending partnership with Porter-Leath for pre-K services

 Porter-Leath said it will continue offering preschool services at several locations.

+As a result of the partnership ending, about 1,520 children that could’ve been placed in Porter-Leath preschools will instead attend SCS preschools.
 There are about 5,600 pre-K students in the district, SCS said.

+The two sides have varying opinions on how the change could affect students.

+“We know that we have the capacity to serve those families,” Phillips said.